arashmath/GraphColoring/README.md

 And I would like to tell that story, as it might be helpful for some people.

 * **Code**
-To be written later!
+- More on the way later!

 * **Data Collection**
 - drag and drop into a.exe
 - get code out of shar file on site
-- concatenation of datasets
+- concatenation of datasets, and correction with "index=True" in to_csv
 -

 ### TO ADD